domanteli0/kursinis-vrp/main.typ

 - Specializuota optimizacija specializuotam uždaviniui
   \ #c(<bulhões2018The_ve>)
 - #image("img/Screenshot From 2025-09-27 22-41-30.png")
-- idea:
-  \ implement calculations on GPU to explore all possibilities (probs not faster, but might produce better results)
-  #q(a: <vidal2022Hybrid>)[We therefore only evaluate Swap\* moves between 𝑟 and 𝑟′ if the polar
-  sectors (from the depot) associated with these routes intercept each other.
-As shown in our computational experiments, with this additional restriction, the computational effort needed to explore Swap\* decreases]

-= Algoritmai

 // #table(
 //   columns: (auto, auto, auto, auto, auto, auto),